osmphp-archived/osmdocs-docs/using-version-control/03-team-workflow.md

 ## Maintainers And Pull Requests

-You may want to agree that only one or two persons can merge feature branches into the `master` branch (I'll call them **maintainers**).
+You may agree internally that only one or two persons can merge feature branches into the `master` branch (I'll call them **maintainers**).
 All the rest team only works on feature branches and then asks maintainers to merge their feature branches back into the `master` branch.

 Typical workflow: